-Your Master’s thesis project can be carried out either in our department or at your home university.
-The majority of projects in the department are carried out in co-operation with industry both in and outside Sweden.
+Your Master’s thesis project can be carried out either in our division or at your home university.
+The majority of projects in the division are carried out in co-operation with industry both in and outside Sweden.
 We often receive project requests and ideas from industry, which we try to coordinate with the wishes of our students.
-We recommend that you, at an early stage (already around February/March), discuss possible thesis topics with teachers in the department.
+We recommend that you, at an early stage (already around February/March), discuss possible thesis topics with teachers in the division.
 They will be your advisors and examiners.
 Please also feel free to contact potential industrial partners and suggest thesis topics of your own.

 Your thesis topic has to be registered before you start thesis work.
 At registration there should be a clear description of the thesis topic, a work plan, a time schedule, as well as names and addresses of all those involved (you and the supervisors).
 The time schedule should also include dates for both the half time presentation and the final presentation of your thesis.